 Excuse me, can you spare an electron?

 Do you recognize the symbol in the picture above?
 It’s a single oxygen atom.
 But it's not a complete O2 oxygen molecule.
-What happens when an oxygen atom is free to run wild throughout your body, unaccompanied by its counterpart locked so faithfully in a covalent bond?
+What happens when an oxygen atom is free to run wild throughout your body, unaccompanied by a covalent bond counterpart?
 They do radical damage.
 That’s why we call unbonded oxygen atoms “free radicals.”
 To stop the damage, we include antioxidants in our diet to track down these radical rascals and bring equilibrium to the body.
 Pass the dark chocolate and red wine and embrace the wellness.

 Free speech radicals